u-boot/u-boot/doc/develop/init.rst

     - must return normally from this function (don't call board_init_r() directly)

 Here the BSS is cleared.
-For SPL, if CONFIG_SPL_STACK_R is defined, then at this point the stack and global_data are relocated to below CONFIG_SPL_STACK_R_ADDR.
-For non-SPL, U-Boot is relocated to run at the top of memory.
+For xPL, if CONFIG_xPL_STACK_R is defined, then at this point the stack and global_data are relocated to below CONFIG_xPL_STACK_R_ADDR.
+For non-xPL, U-Boot is relocated to run at the top of memory.

 board_init_r()